A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Observations and Data Reduction

 \subsection{MUSE Observations and Data Reduction}

-MUSE is a second-generation integral field unit spectrograph on the European Southern Observatory (ESO) Very Large Telescope (VLT) at Cerro Paranal, Chile.
-Observations of NGC 3258 with MUSE consist of 20 total exposures, taken on the following dates: 2021 February 09, 2021 February 15, 2021 February 22, 2021 March 11, and 2021 April 08, with program ID 105.20K2 and PI Nagar.
-The observations were taken in both the Wide Field Mode (WFM, 2 exposures) and the Narrow Field Mode (NFM, 18 exposures).
-The field of view (FoV) of the WFM exposures are approximately $1\arcmin \times 1 \arcmin$ and each of the 2 exposures has an exposure time of $1680 \ \rm s$.
+MUSE is a second-generation integral field unit spectrograph (IFU) on the European Southern Observatory (ESO) Very Large Telescope at Cerro Paranal, Chile.
+Observations of NGC 3258 with MUSE consist of 20 total exposures, taken on the following dates: 2021 February 9, 2021 February 15, 2021 February 22, 2021 March 11, and 2021 April 8 (program ID 105.20K2; PI: Nagar).
+The observations were taken in both the WFM (2 exposures) and the NFM (18 exposures).
+The field of view (FoV) of the WFM exposures is approximately $1\arcmin \times 1 \arcmin$ and each of the two exposures has an exposure time of $1680 \ \rm s$.
 The WFM operates in the wavelength range $4750$--$9350 \ \rm \AA$ and has a spectral resolving power of $R \sim 1770$ ($169\kms$) at $4800 \ \rm \AA$ to $3590$ ($84\kms$) at $9300 \ \rm \AA$.
-The remaining 18 exposures, each of which has an exposure time of $700 \ \rm s$, were taken in the NFM with the GALACSI Adaptive Optics (AO) system ($5\%$ Strehl at $6500 \ \rm \AA$).
+The remaining 18 exposures, each of which has an exposure time of $700 \ \rm s$, were taken in the NFM with the GALACSI AO system ($5\%$ Strehl at $6500 \ \rm \AA$).
 The NFM FoV is approximately $7\farcs5 \times 7\farcs5$.
 The NFM operates in the same wavelength range as the WFM and has a similar spectral resolving power of $R \sim 1740$ ($172\kms$) at $4800 \ \rm \AA$ to $3450$ ($69\kms$) at $9300 \ \rm \AA$ \citep{Bacon2010_MUSE}\footnote{Also see the \href{https://www.eso.org/sci/facilities/paranal/instruments/muse/overview.html}{ESO MUSE Overview} and the \href{https://www.eso.org/sci/facilities/develop/ao/sys/galacsi.html}{ESO GALACSI Overview}.}.
-The mean elevation of the 2 WFM exposures is $35^\circ$ and the mean elevation of the 18 NFM exposures is $59^\circ$.
+The mean elevation of the two WFM exposures is $35^\circ$ and the mean elevation of the 18 NFM exposures is $59^\circ$.

 The MUSE data reduction and processing pipeline calibrates and applies standard data reduction routines, including computing the wavelength solution, to raw science data and then applies on-sky calibrations and combines exposures into data cubes.
-When combining multiple exposures, the MUSE data reduction pipeline detects point sources with the \texttt{DAOPHOT} detection algorithm \citep{Stetson1987}, calculates coordinate offsets with respect to the first exposure, and shift and combines exposures into a single datacube \citep{Weilbacher2020}.
+When combining multiple exposures, the MUSE data reduction pipeline detects point sources with the \texttt{DAOPHOT} detection algorithm \citep{Stetson1987}, calculates coordinate offsets with respect to the first exposure, and shifts and combines exposures into a single data cube \citep{Weilbacher2020}.

 The exposures in our data set do not contain a sufficient number of point sources to perform the offset calculations, so the MUSE data reduction pipeline returned the processed exposures as 20 individual data cubes.
 In order to combine our exposures, we performed 2D Gaussian fits to the galactic center (considering only the H$\alpha$ $6563\ \rm \AA$ emission) for each exposure using SciPy's \texttt{optimize.leastsq}.
 To estimate the uncertainties in the fits, we diagonalized the output covariance matrices and computed the standard error.
 The resultant errors in the locations of the centroids had a mean of $0\farcs01$ (smaller than the $0\farcs025$ pixel scale of the NFM).
 Using these fits as a reference point, we calculated the offset between each exposure with respect to the first exposure.
 We then coadded the spectra from each spaxel and generated a combined data cube for both the NFM and WFM data.
 We show collapsed images (summed over the wavelength axis) with surface brightness contours for both the WFM and NFM data in Figure~\ref{fig: images}.